 The Company has a low appetite for liquidity risk and a medium appetite for market and credit risk driven by investment policy of the assets adopted.
 The fixed-income assets held are matched to the liabilities by duration and are sterling denominated, investment grade securities.
-The Asset and Liability Committee ("ALCO") provides oversight to the monitoring, systems and controls required to manage and control the risks, and reported to the Board on a quarterly basis, within a risk based capital framework.
+The Asset and Liability Committee ("ALCo") provides oversight to the monitoring, systems and controls required to manage and control the risks, within a risk based capital framework.